brandon-castillo/ms274_fall2025/Project/README.md

 ```

 ### Step 4.1: running the low_res model
-After the compilation is complete, run the model with the wind.
+After the compilation is complete, run the model.
 Move to the run directory, link everything from `input` and `namelist`, and the submit the job script:
 ```
 sbatch bcastillo.slm
 ```